xenserver/python-libs/README.md

 XCP-ng packages it as [xcp-python-libs](https://github.com/xcp-ng-rpms/xcp-python-libs) ([koji](https://koji.xcp-ng.org/packageinfo?packageID=400)).

-It supports Python 2.7 and is currently in progress to get further fixes for >= 3.6.
-It depends on `six`, and on Python 2.7, also `configparser` and `pyliblzma`.

 ## Test-driven Development (TDD) Model

 Please see [CONTRIBUTING.md] for installing a local development environment.